-I have also attached my recently published working paper, "Do Certificate-of-Need Laws Limit Spending?," which I plan to discuss in my oral testimony.
-This research, like all Mercatus Center research, has been through a rigorous double-blind peer review process.
-The conclusions I reach are based on my own assessment of the academic literature.
+For those who are interested in further details on the effects of CON on spending patterns, I have also attached my paper, "Do Certificate-of-Need Laws Limit Spending?"
+Like all Mercatus Center research, it has been through a rigorous, double-blind peer review process.